dkobayas/G4_Perovskite/README.md

 #### Then, you can find the base directory, G4_Perovskite.

-  Let's move into this directory and make a new directory for built process.
+  Please move into the directory.

-  `$ cd G4_Perovskite`
+  `$ cd G4Pvsk`

-  `$ mkdir built`
+  You can run the cmake command, and find the Makefile generated with your environment.

-  `$ cd built`
+  `$ cmake .`

-  Plase move to the built directory, and copy Mkaefile from G4Pvsk to built

-  $ cp ../G4Pvsk/CMakeList.txt .

 #### Now, you can compile this package.

-  `$ cmake .`

-  Then, you can find generated Makefile built for your environment.

   Please do make

   `$ make`

   You can find and execute the executable file, G4Pvsk.

-  Please copy run1.mac(one of run macros) from G4Pvsk to built.

-  `$ cp ../G4Pvsk/run1.mac .`

   Finally, please execute with this run macro.